 Accidents and injuries are part of life.
 Unfortunately, some of these can be severe, even in the workplace.
 While you would rely on your own health insurance to help cover the costs of injuries outside of work, incidents on the job can use other benefits.
 Most employers are required to carry workers’ compensation benefits.
 You should understand when this insurance is applicable, what it covers and how you can apply for it during a time of need.
-It can also be beneficial to speak with a workers’ compensation lawyer in Fulton County, GA, like from Tillman & Associates.

 Workers’ compensation protects both the employee and the employer when an accident hurts someone while on the job.
 To get coverage, the incident must have occurred while the person was engaged in legitimate work duties for the company.
 The insurance should take care of anything from minor cuts to significant issues such as internal damage or life-threatening conditions.
 Workers’ compensation takes effect if an employee is injured while on company grounds during normal working hours.
 However, employees may also make a claim for out-of-the-office injuries if the accident occurred while the person was on company business, such as making deliveries, going to a conference or meeting clients.
 The coverage should pay for treatment the person receives at any health care facility.
 It should cover medical bills such as prescriptions, surgeries and physical therapy.